-1. Maintain a cumulative GPA of 2.0 A student must maintain a GPA consistent with the established College policy.
+- Maintain a cumulative GPA of 2.0.
+A student must maintain a GPA consistent with the established College policy.
 Any financial aid student whose cumulative GPA falls below a 2.0 at the end of a term will be placed on financial aid warning for the next term of attendance.
 Students attending under the status of financial aid warning will remain eligible for financial aid.
-Any student under financial aid warning who does not meet the minimum 2.0 GPA requirement at the end of the term's measurement of progress will become ineligible to receive financial aid.
-Any student deemed ineligible for financial aid (by the Financial Aid Office), will have the opportunity to appeal for extenuating circumstances.
-Students under financial aid warning status with an approved appeal will be placed on financial aid probation.
-Students attending under the status of financial aid probation will remain eligible for financial aid.
-Any student under financial aid probation who does not meet the minimum 2.0 GPA requirement at the end of the term's measurement of progress will be notified by the Financial Aid Office of ineligibility for future financial aid until the academic deficiencies are resolved; and/or

-- 2. Complete 67% of the total credit hours attempted each term Financial aid students must complete at least 67% of all hours attempted each term.
-Successful completion includes grades of P. D, or higher and does not include grades of F, IP, R and/or W. If the financial aid student falls below the 67% completion rate, the student will be notified by the Financial Aid Office of their first 67% violation and placed on financial aid warning for the next term of attendance.
-Students will remain eligible for financial aid while under financial aid warning and must complete at least 67% of all hours attempted during the next term of enrollment.
-Students not completing 67% of the requirements of the term of enrollment will become ineligible to receive financial aid.
-Any student deemed ineligible for financial aid (by the Financial Aid Office), will have the opportunity to appeal for extenuating circumstances.
-Students under financial aid warning status with an approved appeal will be placed on financial aid probation.
-Students attending under the status of financial aid probation will remain eligible for financial aid.
-Any student under financial aid probation who does not complete 67% of the requirements of the term of enrollment will be notified by the Financial Aid Office of ineligibility for future financial aid until the curriculum completion deficiencies are resolved; and - 3.
-Complete program of study within 150% of the semester hours required to graduate Students are required to complete their curriculum within 150% of the curriculum length.
-All hours attempted at Coastal, excluding developmental courses, are counted toward this maximum timeframe for curriculum completion (regardless of when they were attempted).
+Any student under financial aid warning who does not meet the minimum 2.0 GPA requirement at the end of the term will become ineligible to receive financial aid.
+Any student deemed ineligible for financial aid (by the Financial Aid Office), will have the one-time opportunity to appeal for extenuating circumstances.
+A student under financial aid warning status with an approved appeal will be placed on financial aid probation.
+A student attending under the status of financial aid probation will remain eligible for financial aid.
+Any student under financial aid probation who does not meet the minimum 2.0 GPA requirement at the end of the term will be notified by the Financial Aid Office of ineligibility for future financial aid until the academic deficiencies are resolved; and - Complete 67% of the total credit hours attempted each term.
+Financial aid students must complete at least 67% of all hours attempted each term.
+Successful completion includes grades of P, D, or higher and does not include grades of F, IP, R, and/or W. A grade of "I" may affect your completion rate.
+If the financial aid student falls below the 67% completion rate, the student will be notified by the Financial Aid Office of the first 67% violation and will be placed on financial aid warning for the next term of attendance.
+The student will remain eligible for financial aid while under financial aid warning and must complete at least 67% of all hours attempted during the next term of enrollment.
+A student not completing 67% of the requirements of the term of enrollment will become ineligible to receive financial aid.
+Any student deemed ineligible for financial aid (by the Financial Aid Office), will have the one-time opportunity to appeal for extenuating circumstances.
+A student under financial aid warning status with an approved appeal will be placed on financial aid probation.
+A student attending under the status of financial aid probation will remain eligible for financial aid.
+Any student under financial aid probation who does not complete 67% of the requirements of the term of enrollment will be notified by the Financial Aid Office of ineligibility for future financial aid until the curriculum completion deficiencies are resolved; and - Complete program of study within 150% of the semester hours required to graduate.
+Students are required to complete their curriculum within 150% of the curriculum length.
+All hours attempted at Coastal, excluding 30 hours of developmental courses, are counted toward this maximum timeframe for curriculum completion (regardless of when they were attempted).
 Financial aid students who exceed the 150% maximum timeframe standard will be notified by the Financial Aid Office of their ineligibility for future financial aid.
+Any student deemed ineligible for financial aid (by the Financial Aid Office), will have the one-time opportunity to appeal for extenuating circumstances.